Gathering Dreams

 31. Bigger isn’t always better

-About 6 years ago, Dan and I had a choice: keep living in our 600ft apartment, or buy a bigger place for ourselves.
+About six years ago, Dan and I had a choice: keep living in our 600ft apartment or buy a bigger place for ourselves.
 We decided to stay put and invested the extra money in a rental property.
-That decision was one of the best money moves in our life!
-Our housing costs haven’t increased, and we are now property investors and generate around $2,500 a month in rental income alone.

 I know some people love to live in a huge house but remember that you will have more costs if you live in a big space.
 And I am not just talking about your rent or mortgage.